Patience: the capacity to accept or tolerate delay, trouble, or suffering without getting angry or upset

 On the other hand, patience says you know that everyone makes mistakes, tend to be forgetful, and like the guy driving below the speed limit you followed into work today, we all get old.
 Patience says you accept others just as they are especially your family and friends.
 Patience teaches you to treat others the way you would like to be treated.
 And when your hair begins to grow grey you hope others will be patient with you.

 Thank you for taking time to read today’s Mindful Manhood Minute.
 A minute meant to encourage and challenge you to be the healthiest man you can be.
-Sign up to receive blogs when posted on Tuesdays and Thursdays.
-Unbreakablebond.org/ is here to help you discover and develop authentic, healthy intimacy in all your relationships.
+Make sure you sign up to receive blogs posted every Tuesday and Thursday.
+TransformingFamilies.org resources are designed to guide you through the restoration process of developing your heart, mind, and strength, enabling you to become the man God created you to be.